Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Containing a tree as a vertex-minor

+Starting from a split decomposition whose decomposition tree is a subdivision of a huge binary tree, we will extract a split decomposition of some fixed binary tree.
+To do this, we need to explain how we sequentially transform each bag into a star whose center is unmarked.
+Lemma~\ref{lem:primetwomarked1} deal with the case when a bag has two neighbor bags, and Lemma~\ref{lem:primetwomarked2} deal with the case when a bag has three neighbor bags.

-A canonical decomposition $D$ is \emph{rooted} if we distinguish a leaf bag and call it the \emph{root} of $D$.
-Let $D$ be a rooted canonical decomposition with the root $R$.
-A bag $B$ is a descendant of a bag $B'$ if a vertex of $B'$ is in the unique path from a vertex of the root to a vertex of $B$.
-If $B$ is a descendant of $B'$ and $B$ and $B'$ are adjacent, then we call $B$ a \emph{child} of $B'$ and $B'$ the \emph{parent} of $B$.
+A canonical split decomposition $D$ is \emph{rooted} if we distinguish a leaf bag and call it the \emph{root} of $D$.
+Let $D$ be a rooted canonical split decomposition with root bag $R$.
+A bag $B$ is a \emph{descendant} of a bag $B'$ if $B'$ is on the path of bags from $R$ to $B$ in $D$.
+If $B$ is a descendant of $B'$ and $B$ and $B'$ are adjacent bags, then we call $B$ a \emph{child} of $B'$ and $B'$ the \emph{parent} of $B$.
 A bag in $D$ is called a \emph{non-root bag} if it is not the root bag.

-\begin{lemma} Let $D$ be a rooted canonical decomposition of a connected graph with root $R$ and let $B$ be a non-root bag of $D$ with $w$ its corresponding node in $T_D$ such that \begin{itemize} \item $D\setminus V(B)$ has exactly two components $T_1$ and $T_R$ with $R$ contained in $T_R$, \item the parent of $B$ is a star and $\zeta_t(D,B,T_R)$ is a leaf. \end{itemize} Then by possibly applying local complementations at unmarked vertices of $D$ contained in $D\setminus V(T_R)$ and possibly deleting some vertices in $B$, we can transform $D$ into a canonical decomposition $D'$ such that \begin{enumerate} \item $T_D=T_{D'}$ and $R$ is a bag of $D'$, and \item $\bag{D'}{w}$ is a star whose center is an unmarked vertex of $B$, and $T_R$ is the component of $D'\setminus V(\bag{D'}{w})$ containing $R$. \end{enumerate} \end{lemma} \begin{proof} If $B$ is a star bag or a complete bag, then it is easy to transform it into a star bag with the center at the unmarked vertex, preserving $T_R$.
-We may assume that $B$ is a prime bag.
-Let $v:=\zeta_b(D,B,T_R)$, $v_1:=\zeta_b(D,B, T_1)$ and choose an unmarked vertex $v_2$ of $B$.
-Let $B_1$ be the child of $B$.
-If $B_1$ is a star bag whose center is $\zeta_t(D,B,T_1)$, then by pivoting two linked unmarked vertices $w_1\in V(B)$ and $w_2$ represented by $v_2$, we may assume that $B_1$ is a star bag having $\zeta_t(D,B,T_1)$ as a leaf.
+\begin{lemma} Let $D$ be a rooted canonical split decomposition of a connected graph with root bag $R$ and let $B$ be a non-root bag of $D$ such that \begin{itemize} \item $D- V(B)$ has exactly two connected components $T_1$ and $T_R$ where $T_R$ contains $R$, \item the parent of $B$ is a star and $\zeta_c(D,B,T_R)$ is a leaf. \end{itemize} Then by possibly applying local complementations at unmarked vertices of $D$ contained in $V(T_1)\cup V(B)$ and deleting some unmarked vertices in $B$, we can transform $D$ into a canonical split decomposition $D'$ containing a bag $P$ such that \begin{enumerate} \item $D'- V(P)$ consists of exactly two connected components $F_R$ and $F_1$, \item $F_R=T_R$ or $F_R=T_R*\zeta_c(D,B,T_R)$, \item $F_1$ is locally equivalent to $T_1$, and \item $P$ is a star bag whose center is unmarked. \end{enumerate} \end{lemma} \begin{proof} Let $v:=\zeta_b(D,B,T_R)$ and $w:=\zeta_b(D,B, T_1)$.
+Let $y$ be an unmarked vertex in $D$ represented by $w$.
+See Figure~\ref{fig:twobags} for the setting.